forcedotcom/EMP-Connector/README.md

 This code is provided as an example only.
 The underlying [CometD library](https://cometd.org/) is what provides the meat here, as EMP Connector is a thin wrapper around this library.
 ___

-## Example Usage

-    // Replay from the start of the event window - may be any valid replayFrom position in the event stream long replayFrom = EmpConnector.REPLAY_FROM_EARLIEST;

-    // get parameters from login
-    BayeuxParameters params = login("foo@bar.com", "password");

-    // The event consumer
-    Consumer<Map<String, Object>> consumer = event -> System.out.println(String.format("Received:\n%s", event));

-    // The EMP connector
-    EmpConnector connector = new EmpConnector(params);

-    // Wait for handshake with Streaming API connector.start().get(5, TimeUnit.SECONDS);

-    // Subscribe to a channel
-    // Block and wait for the subscription to succeed for 5 seconds TopicSubscription subscription = connector.subscribe("<Channel>", replayFrom, consumer).get(5, TimeUnit.SECONDS);

-    // Here's our subscription
-    System.out.println(String.format("Subscribed: %s", subscription));

-    // Cancel a subscription
-    subscription.cancel();

-    // Stop the connector
-    connector.stop();

-See [LoginExample.java](src/main/java/com/salesforce/emp/connector/example/LoginExample.java) for full example.

 ## Example Classes
 Several example classes are provided to subscribe to a channel.
 All classes contain a `main` function that starts the tool.
 All examples authenticate to Salesforce and subscribe to a channel.
 Some examples use a different authentication mechanism or provide verbose logging.

+All classes process events asynchronously in a separate thread.
+This ensures that EMP Connector continues to perform `/meta/connect` requests and keeps the session alive on the server.
+Currently, one thread is used for event processing and events are processed in the order they're received.
+You can increase the number of threads for parallel processing.
+However, doing so may cause events to not be processed in the order received.

 ### `LoginExample`
-The `LoginExample` class is the default class that EMP Connector executes.
+The [LoginExample.java](src/main/java/com/salesforce/emp/connector/example/LoginExample.java) class is the default class that EMP Connector executes.
 This class authenticates to your production Salesforce org using your Salesforce username and password.

 ### `DevLoginExample`
-The `DevLoginExample` is an abstract class accepts a custom login URL, such as a sandbox instance (https://test.salesforce.com).
+The [DevLoginExample](src/main/java/com/salesforce/emp/connector/example/DevLoginExample.java) class enables you to pass in a custom login URL, such as a sandbox instance (https://test.salesforce.com).
 Also, `DevLoginExample` logs to the console the Bayeux connection messages received on the `/meta` channels, such as `/meta/handshake` and `/meta/connect`.
-Subclasses of this class shuold provide an implementation for a consumer which consumes events.

-### `DevLoginSynchronousEventProcessingExample`
-The `DevLoginSynchronousEventProcessingExample` is a subclass of DevLoginExample.
-It processes events in synchronous fashion.

-### `DevLoginAsynchronousEventProcessingExample`
-The `DevLoginAsynchronousEventProcessingExample` is a subclass of DevLoginExample.
-It processes event in asynchronous fashion.

 ### `BearerTokenExample`
-The `BearerTokenExample` class uses the OAuth bearer token authentication and accepts an access token.
+The [LoginExample.java](src/main/java/com/salesforce/emp/connector/example/BearerTokenExample.java) class uses the OAuth bearer token authentication and accepts an access token.

 ## Build and Execute EMP Connector
 After cloning the project, build EMP Connector using Maven: